|

 As the torso moves ahead of the foot, the drive is initiated

-important that stretching and strengthening of this area is incorporated into
+vital that stretching and strengthening of this area are incorporated into

 training.
 Muscle fibres in the calf respond to a reflex action as they are

-the foot, forcing the athlete back up higher on their fore-foot.
+the foot, forcing the athlete up higher on their forefoot.
 (This makes

 the foot a further lever, often forgotten by many runners).
 The foot "grips"